khink/TK17_Bot/README.md

 There's no option for "undecided", because in the end you would end up choosing one of the other options.
 Just like in some types of political debate, there is no room for nuance here :)
+"Invalid" is left out intentionally, assuming no one does that on purpose.

 ## About the software